WNBA Betting Odds 2019

 The most popular bet for WNBA fans to make is predicting who will win the 2019 championship.
 The WNBA Vegas odds have the Las Vegas Aces as the favorites to lift the trophy this fall with their 2.50 slot.
-WNBA live odds also favor the Washington Mystics and Los Angeles Sparks, who are both at 6.00.
+WNBA live odds also favor the Washington Mystics (4.00) and Los Angeles Sparks (5.50) as top contenders.

 As the season progresses, these numbers will fluctuate.
 Who knows, a team could go on a surprise run and become a top contender after being an underdog early in the year.
 With so much skill across the league, don't count out anyone too soon.

 The different types of WNBA odds are the same ones available for NBA odds.
 After that, you should see below the top sportsbooks where you can wager online and choose the best WNBA online betting sportsbook for you: